 The Mercator Institute wants to improve language education.
 To achieve this objective, it researches and develops concepts, tools and measures for language education, trains teachers and educators and prepares knowledge about language education specifically for non-academic actors.
+These activities are intended to benefit children and young people from disadvantaged families in particular, while at the same time helping to reduce social inequality.

 Researching language education